Rent Increase Impact Calculator

 Results are estimates for educational purposes only.
 They do not constitute financial advice.
 Consult a qualified professional before making financial decisions.

 1,200 monthly rent, 5% increase = 60/month extra = 720/year extra.
 Over a 3-year stay the cumulative impact is 2,160.
-The number bigger than most tenants expect — usually the trigger to negotiate, move, or renew on less-generous terms.
+The number is bigger than most tenants expect, which is often what prompts negotiating, moving, or renewing on different terms.

 A worked example